-Deputy Chief Paco Balderrama is a 20-year veteran of the Oklahoma City Police Department.
-During his career he has held various assignments including patrol officer, field training officer (FTO), IMPACT officer, D.A.R.E. instructor, and Public Information Officer.
-Paco was also a member of the Oklahoma City Police Tactical Team for 3 years, and taught self-defense and Spanish to recruits in the Police Academy.
+Deputy Chief Paco Balderrama is a 21-year veteran of the Oklahoma City Police Department.
+During his career he has held various assignments including patrol officer, field training officer (FTO), IMPACT officer, D.A.R.E.
+Instructor, and Public Information Officer.
+Chief Balderrama was also a member of the Oklahoma City Police Tactical Team for 3 years, and taught self-defense and Spanish to recruits in the Police Academy.

-As a first-line supervisor Paco was assigned to the Bricktown Bike Patrol, the Truancy Unit, the FACT Gang Prevention Program, and the Bilingual Unit.
-As a captain Paco was Commander over Investigations – Property Crimes, the OCPD Cadet Program, CHAPPs, the OCPD Honor Guard and the Office of Media Relations.
+As a first-line supervisor Chief Balderrama was assigned to the Bricktown Bike Patrol, the Truancy Unit, the FACT Gang Prevention Program, and the Bilingual Unit.
+As a captain he was Commander over Investigations – Property Crimes, the OCPD Cadet Program, CHAPPs, the OCPD Honor Guard and the Office of Media Relations.

-Paco is currently assigned as deputy chief over the Operations Central Bureau which includes the Southwest Patrol Division, Bricktown Division, Uniform Support, Youth Services and Emergency Services.
+Chief Balderrama’s current assignment is over the Special Operations Bureau which includes the Criminal Intelligence, Major Violators, the Violent Crime Apprehension Team (VCAT), Bricktown Division, Uniform Support, Youth Services and Emergency Services.

 Some of his career accomplishments include the implementation of the LeadsOnline Pawn Database, the creation of the Crime Stoppers and Social Media Manager position, and the development of the OCPD Cadet Program.

-Paco has a Masters degree in Criminal Justice Administration from the University of Central Oklahoma and is a graduate of the #269th Session of the FBI National Academy, which he attended in 2017.
+Chief Balderrama has a Master degree in Criminal Justice Administration from the University of Central Oklahoma and is a graduate of the #269th Session of the FBI National Academy, which he attended in 2017.

-Paco’s involvement in the community include serving as a past board member of the Latino Community Development Agency, the Wes Welker Foundation and the Oklahoma Police and Fire Athletic Association.
+Chief Balderrama’s involvement in the community include serving as a past board member of the Latino Community Development Agency, the Wes Welker Foundation and the Oklahoma Police and Fire Athletic Association.
 Paco is a graduate of Leadership Oklahoma City’s LOYAL Class IX and SALLT Class III.
-He is a current board member of The Foundation for Oklahoma City Public Schools, the University of Central Oklahoma Criminal Justice Program Advisory Board, and Good Shepard Clinic.
+He is a current board member of The Foundation for Oklahoma City Public Schools, the University of Central Oklahoma Criminal Justice Program Advisory Board, the Potts Family Foundation and Good Shepard Clinic.

 Deputy Chief Jason Clifton - Administration